sciZer0/7/v/README.md

-### About Some Fundamental Problems of All Current Blockchains
+### About Fundamental Problems of All Current Blockchains

 Below are 5 fundamental problems of all current blockchains compared to the Vote Blockchain.